Best 3D Movies

 Many of the best 3D movies have been released in recent years, but did you realize that 3D technology has been around since the 1890s?
 Of course, those techniques were pretty crude, and even 3D films from the 70s and 80s were nothing compared to the amazing effects contained in movies such as Avatar.
 But for moviegoers who like plenty of options, these films provide yet another way to enjoy the latest offerings from Hollywood.
 Home entertainment systems will soon feature the technology, and, as of 2005, none other than Steven Spielberg was trying to patent a system that didn’t require the use of those pesky glasses.
 In short, the 3-D movie explosion continues.

 Below, I’ve listed some–but not all–of the best 3D movies ever made.
 Yes, I realize that I left the Spider-Man movies off the list, but I wanted to give some lesser-known 3D films a moment in the spotlight.
-All of these movies can be purchases on Amazon, of course, and we get a small commission for sending you there.
-Sadly, you’ll have to be content to watch these films in 2D at home…at least until the aforementioned technology hits the market.
+All of these movies can be rented from Netflix, of course, and we get a small commission for sending you there.

-Now let’s look at some of the best 3D film ever made…
+Now let’s look at some of the best 3D films ever made

 Monsters vs. Aliens (2009) – The first computer animated film to be produced especially for the 3-D format, this DreamWorks picture features the voices of Reese Witherspoon, Seth Rogen, Stephen Colbert, Paul Rudd, Will Arnett and Kiefer Sutherland.
 When Susan Murphy is hit by a meteorite on her wedding day, she finds herself filled with space radiation and growing to gigantic proportions.
 Captured by the military, she’s placed in captivity with other “monsters.”
 But when a galactic tyrant tracks the source of the radiation to Earth and seeks to conquer it, Susan and her new pals must team up to save the day.